Recent content by Michael

 One of the most interesting changes in recent years is that the Marché is becoming less about simple film sales, and much more about project positioning.
 Years ago, many companies arrived in Cannes mainly with finished films looking for territorial buyers.
 Today, a large part of the...

-Insight Paramount-WBD Merger: A $110B Shift in Hollywood’s Power Balance
+Industry Insight Paramount-WBD Merger: A $110B Shift in Hollywood’s Power Balance

 Good points I think the real shift here is how greenlighting changes after consolidation.
 At this scale, studios optimize for predictability, not volume.
 That means fewer bets, bigger IP-driven projects, and much stricter criteria overall.
 It’s not just that mid-budget films get squeezed, it’s...